Google Lens Explained: How Visual Discovery Works and How to Prepare

 The technical requirements are straightforward: 15-45 second videos showing products from multiple angles with clear scale context, uploaded directly to your website (not YouTube embeds for product pages), with descriptive filenames and schema markup.
 You don’t need Hollywood production quality; authentic smartphone footage showing genuine context often outperforms sterile studio videos because the context is more valuable than the production value.

-Implementing visual search optimization requires a strategic approach.
-Start by auditing your current visual assets in Google Search Console’s Image section—most brands discover they’re receiving thousands of impressions but minimal clicks, indicating a massive optimization opportunity.
+Implementing Lens-specific optimization requires a strategic approach.
+Start by auditing your current visual assets in Google Search Console’s Image section—most brands discover they’re receiving thousands of impressions but minimal clicks, indicating a massive optimization opportunity that competitors chasing text-based AI Overview placement are ignoring entirely.

 Monitor Google Search Console’s Performance report filtered by “Image” search type to track progress.
 Expect 30-60 days before meaningful traffic increases appear, as Google needs time to re-crawl and index your new visual content.
 Track conversions from image search traffic specifically using UTM parameters or channel grouping in Google Analytics to measure ROI.